Director, screenwriter and film producer. Born December 28, 1972 in Warsaw

 Adamik says she spent her childhood on the set; nonetheless her first professional experience was that of her mother's personal assistant on the set of The Secret Garden (1993).
 She went on to work as a visual artist - a storyboard designer - for films made by her mother, such as Total Eclipse (1995), Washington Square 1997), The Third Miracle (1999) and Shot in the Heart (2001).
 She also worked on productions led by highly regarded directors, including Baz Luhrman - on Romeo + Juliet (1996), Jonathan Demme - Beloved (1998), Luis Mandoki - Angel Eyes (2001) and Scott Hicks - Hearts in Atlantis (2001).

-After being asked in one of the interviews about her advance in the professional hierarchy, Adamik said the following:
+After being asked in an interview for Viva! magazine about her advance in the professional hierarchy, Adamik said the following:

 When I was seven I decided I would draw cartoons.
 Since I didn't make it in the world of comic books I turned to storyboards and film.
 I worked with many outstanding directors but I also met a lot of losers who knew much less about film than I did.
 This was frustrating.
 When I worked with them I would come up with ideas which they took as their own and ruined them.
 It made me angry, so when a chance appeared to make my own film - a sheer coincidence - I decided to give it a try.
 The offer was made at a party in Hollywood.